kshitij-dev16/Python-Lab/Experiment 1/README.md

 Conclusion
 The program demonstrates the implementation of geometric formulas using Python variables.

-#Program-4: Area and Perimeter of a Rectangle
+### Program-4: Area and Perimeter of a Rectangle
 Aim
 To compute the area and the perimeter of a rectangle using its length and breadth.

 Theory
 •⁠ ⁠Area is the total space inside the rectangle:
-A
-r
-e
-a
-=
-L
-e
-n
-g
-t
-h
-×
-B
-r
-e
-a
-d
-t
-h
+Area=Length×Breadth
 •⁠ ⁠Perimeter is the total distance around the rectangle:
-P
-e
-r
-i
-m
-e
-t
-e
-r
-=
-2
-×
-(
-L
-e
-n
-g
-t
-h
-+
-B
-r
-e
-a
-d
-t
-h
-)
+Perimeter=2×(Length+Breadth)

 Steps
-1.⁠ ⁠Input the length (
+1.⁠ ⁠Input the length (l) and breadth (b).
-l
-) and breadth (
-b
-).
 2.⁠ ⁠Convert both values to integers.
-3.⁠ ⁠Calculate Area (
+3.⁠ ⁠Calculate Area (l∗b).
-l
-∗
-b
-).